 - Prevention costs.
 You incur a prevention cost in order to keep a quality problem from occurring.
 It is the least expensive type of quality cost, and so is highly recommended.
 Prevention costs can include proper employee training in assembling products and statistical process control (for spotting processes that are beginning to generate defective goods), as well as a robust product design and supplier certification.
 A focus on prevention tends to reduce preventable scrap costs, because the scrap never occurs.

 - Appraisal costs.
 As was the case with a prevention cost, you incur an appraisal cost in order to keep a quality problem from occurring.
-You do so through a variety of types of inspection.
+This is done through a variety of inspections.
 The least expensive is having production workers inspect both incoming and outgoing parts to and from their workstations, which catches problems faster than other types of inspection.
 Other appraisal costs include the destruction of goods as part of the testing process, the depreciation of test equipment, and supervision of the testing staff.

 - Internal failure costs.
 An internal failure cost is incurred when a defective product is produced.
 This appears in the form of scrapped or reworked goods.
 The cost of reworking goods is part of this cost.